CMU-CREATE-Lab/smell-pittsburgh-rails/README.md

 	"longitude" : -79.9958864,
 	"smell_value" : 1,
 	"smell_description" : "Description of the smell",
-	"feelings_symptoms" : "Symptoms or feelings associated with the smell" }
+	"feelings_symptoms" : "Symptoms or feelings associated with the smell", "submit_achd_form" : true
+}
 ```